tobinjt/ariane-theme/plan.md

     *   Unknown: how do I stop both sliders initialising and running?
 It'll work if both are running, but it's crappy for users.
 Maybe make the slider check if the div is visible?
-*   Run PageSpeed against the different pages.
+*   ~~Run PageSpeed against the different pages.~~
     *   Stop Cart66 resources (JS, CSS) being requested unless the page needs those resources.
+Not doing this: they're needed on almost every page.
-    *   Look at SEO report when it's available in stable Chrome.
+    *   ~~Look at SEO report when it's available in stable Chrome.~~
-*   Figure out how to use HTTP2:
+*   ~~Figure out how to use HTTP2.~~  This appears to just work now that HTTP2 works in general.
     *   Send a location header if there isn't a cookie?
     *   How do I make Wordpress plugins use HTTP2?
     *   https://responsivedesign.is/articles/configuring-http2-push-wordpress/